PixelSenseiAvi/papers-I-read/README.md

 - Moon, G., Yong Chang, J. and Mu Lee, K., 2018.
 V2v-posenet: Voxel-to-voxel prediction network for accurate 3d hand and human pose estimation from a single depth map.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 5079-5088).

 - Ioffe, S. and Szegedy, C., 2015.
 Batch normalization: Accelerating deep network training by reducing internal covariate shift. arXiv preprint arXiv:1502.03167.

+- Oikonomidis, I., Kyriazis, N. and Argyros, A.A., 2011, August.
+Efficient model-based 3D tracking of hand articulations using Kinect.
+In BmVC (Vol. 1, No. 2, p.
+3).

+- Liang, H., Yuan, J. and Thalmann, D., 2014.
+Parsing the hand in depth images.
+IEEE Transactions on Multimedia, 16(5), pp.1241-1253.